cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Acknowledgments

 Chris Wood contributed significantly to the writing of this document and to ensuring compatibility with existing IETF drafts.
+Isis Lovecruft contributed to the writing of this document and maintains an independent implementation of FROST over Ristretto.
+The Zcash engineering team designed a serialization format for FROST messages which we employ a slightly adapted version here.

 # Trusted Dealer Key Generation {#dep-dealer}